MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

 ### d.
 Restore TimeSolution Database

 Open SQL Server Management Studio.
 You will be presented with the "Connect" window.

-If you don't remember the Server Name, click Browse-> Local, and you'll see the server name (it should be the only entry).
+1. If you don't remember the Server Name, click Browse-> Local, and you'll see the server name (it should be the only entry).

-Be sure to check "Trust Server Certificate".
+2. Be sure to check "Trust Server Certificate".

-1. Open SSMS
+3. Click OK.
-2. Right-click **Databases → Restore Database**
+4. Right-click **Databases → Restore Database**
-3. Select the "Device" option.
+5. Select the "Device" option.
-4. Click the three ellipses (...) on the right of the "Device" label.
+6. Click the three ellipses (...) on the right of the "Device" label.
-5. Click "Add" and navigate to C:/MapRock/TimeMolecules/Data and select timesolution.bak
+7. Click "Add" and navigate to C:/MapRock/TimeMolecules/Data and select timesolution.bak
-6. Click OK.
+8. Click OK, OK, OK.
+9. Expand the Databases node and ensure TimeSolution is there.

 ---